 A promise made to God that an act (i.e. prayer of thanks, giving a donation or paying a specified sum of money, holding a religious celebration, or basically anything pertaining to a religious matter) will be performed or fulfilled if one receives what he or she has wished for.
 If you have a specific intention with your Nather, please explain it in detail in the “Remarks” section provided.

-Sadaqah is a charity that is given to rid and keep away evil and mishaps, for curing of the sick, for blessings and good fortune, it is generally given to the poor or anyone in need.
-It is a highly recommended act in Islam.
+Sadaqah is a charity that is given to get rid of and keep away evil and mishaps, for curing the sick, or for getting blessings and good fortune.
+It is specifically given to the poor or anyone in need, otherwise one can intend a general sadaqah which can be spent on any general Islamic need.
+Sadaqah is a highly recommended act in Islam.

 Not to be confused with Zakat al-Fitrah, according to the Ahl al-bayt school of thought, this Zakat is required to be paid by farmers who grow wheat, barley, dates, and raisins above certain amounts, and by farmers who raise more than a certain number of camels, cows, sheep, and goats.
 Click here for more details.